tektechnologies/Instructor-Prep/301/week_3/class-14/class_14.md

 Emphasize that the intention is not to be be blocked by procedural issues.

-If you dont pass first time through, no judgement, we will review the quiz and you will take it again.
+If you don't pass first time through, no judgement, we will review the quiz and you will take it again.
 What you miss on the exam is what you can focus on going forward.